Integrate snapshots

 watchPreviewContent

-This function will setup a watcher on your Provider that watches the necessary events to react to version content changes.
-It also returns a new function that can be used to unwatch those events.
+This function sets up a watcher on your provider that watches the necessary events to react to version content changes.
+It also returns a new function that you can use to unwatch those events.

 const unwatchContent = watchPreviewContent(provider, editor.commands.setContent, 'default')